Will employees have a choice to work remotely?

 Will employees need to be tested before returning to work?

 All students and employees will be screened and tested for the Sars-Cov-2 virus upon arrival and as they return to work.
-Faculty and staff already working on campus will also be tested at this time and at regular intervals throughout the term.
+Faculty and staff already working on campus will also be tested at this time and at regular intervals (either weekly or monthly) throughout the term.

 What do I do if I’m exposed to a person who is confirmed or presumptive positive for COVID-19?